fbsoftware-stuttgart/FB-MailService/index.md

 The FB-MailService is a mail server with groupware functionality (mails, address book, calendar, files).
 All components (mail delivery agent, mail transfer agent, spam filter, POP3 client, HTTP, POP3, SMTP, mail and all other servers) are integrated in one application.
 The implementation language used is Java.

-To install, download [FB-MailService-Install.jar](https://github.com/fbsoftware-stuttgart/FB-MailService/raw/master/FB-MailService-Install.jar), run it (Java Runtime Environment needed) and follow the instructions.
+To install, download FB-MailService-Install.jar ([Github project](https://github.com/fbsoftware-stuttgart/FB-MailService)), run it (Java Runtime Environment needed) and follow the instructions.
 This includes both server and clients (the desktop app for PCs and the app for Android devices).

 The web client can be run in all current browsers (Chrome, Edge, Firefox, Safari).